austin-aegirtech/crawlcast-extension/README.md

 ## What is Crawlcast?

-Many streaming sites do not deliver video as a single downloadable file.
-Instead, HLS splits media into a playlist and a large number of small segments that a player fetches while the video runs.

-Crawlcast watches those requests for you.

-When it detects an HLS playlist, the extension adds it to the popup where you can inspect the stream, see available metadata and a preview, then download it as an MP4.
-When the optional native repair host is installed, Crawlcast can also run a final FFmpeg pass so the completed file is easier to seek and more broadly compatible with media players and servers.
+Video on the web is not always delivered as one simple file.
+Some sites expose a direct `.mp4`; others use HLS, where an `.m3u8` playlist points to many individual media segments.

+Crawlcast handles both paths:

+- **Direct MP4** — detected and handed directly to the browser download manager.
+- **HLS / M3U8** — playlist parsed, segments downloaded, media assembled, then saved as MP4.

+When the optional native host is installed, Crawlcast can also inspect the finished MP4 and repair its container structure with FFmpeg when necessary.
+Already-optimized direct MP4 files can skip the rewrite entirely.

 > [!IMPORTANT]
 > Crawlcast is a media transport and file-processing tool.
 Only download media that you own or are authorized to save.
-Website terms, copyright rules, and access restrictions still apply.
+Website terms, copyright rules, authentication boundaries, DRM, and access restrictions still apply.

 ## Features